Bruce H. Mann

-Bruce Hartling Mann (born April 28, 1950) is an American legal scholar who is the Carl F. Schipper, Jr. Professor of Law at Harvard Law School, and husband of U.S. Senator Elizabeth Warren.
+Bruce Hartling Mann (born April 27, 1950) is an American legal scholar who is the Carl F. Schipper Jr. Professor of Law at Harvard Law School, and husband of U.S. Senator Elizabeth Warren.
 A legal historian, his research focuses on the relationship among legal, social, and economic change in early United States.
 He began teaching at Harvard Law School in 2006, after being the Leon Meltzer Professor of Law and Professor of History at the University of Pennsylvania Law School.

 Early life and education

-Bruce Hartling Mann was born on April 28, 1950 in Massachusetts.
+Bruce Hartling Mann was born on April 28, 1950, in Massachusetts.
 He graduated in 1968 from Hingham High School in Hingham, Massachusetts.
-He received A.B. and A.M. degrees from Brown University (1972) and M.Phil., J.D., and Ph.D. degrees from Yale University (1975, 1975, and 1977, respectively).
-His dissertation is titled "Rationality, Legal Change, and Community in Connecticut, 1690–1760."
+He received B.A. and M.A. degrees from Brown University (1972) and M.Phil., J.D., and Ph.D. degrees from Yale University (1975, 1975, and 1977, respectively).
+His dissertation was titled "Rationality, Legal Change, and Community in Connecticut, 1690–1760."
 Mann has been licensed to practice law in Connecticut since 1975.